Browse by Majors & Minors

 The program prepares students to function in the increasingly global marketplace by understanding other cultures and responding to the issues that affect the domestic and world economy.
 Foreign-language study accompanies concentration in an area such as finance, accounting, marketing, marketing information systems, or economics.
 Career options include marketing research, sales, exporting/importing, global investments, and general management.

-International Studies (LAS) (Major or minor) (Degree: BA)
+International Studies (LAS) (Major or minor) (Degree: BA) (3-year degree option)

 International studies concentrates on the diversity, complexity, and interdependence of the world community.
 The multidisciplinary program offers students the cultural competency for success in an increasingly complex and global job market, and prepares them for careers in government, international organizations, journalism, international consulting, international business, education, community development, and human rights.